LVLM-Aware Multimodal Retrieval for RAG-Based Medical Diagnosis with General-Purpose Models: Method

-Our dual-head multimodal retriever has a text-based head for retrieving relevant (image, text) pairs based on textual similarity to the query, and an image-based head for retrieving pairs based on visual similarity.
-To train this multimodal retriever, we measure how each retrieved (image, text) pair contributes to the LVLM's performance, optimizing the retriever to prioritize high-contribution candidates.

-We adopt a sequential training strategy, first optimizing the text retrieval head followed by the image retrieval head.
-During this process, the reader model remains frozen, focusing solely on improving the retriever's embedding space.
-We formulate a { Sharp Perplexity Loss} as a simple variant of the perplexity distillation loss \cite{izacard2023atlas}.
-Similarly to \citet{izacard2023atlas} we minimize the KL-divergence between the LVLM's posterior distribution over retrieved pairs and the retriever's distribution, however we do so directly on downstream tasks with only lightweight fine-tuning in the data-efficient regime without pre-training.
+{Our dual-head multimodal retriever has a text-based head for retrieving relevant (image, text) pairs based on textual similarity to the query, and an image-based head for visual similarity.
+We adopt a sequential training strategy, first optimizing the text retrieval head followed by the image head.
+During this process, the reader remains frozen, solely on improving retriever's embedding space.
+Similarly to \citet{izacard2023atlas} we minimize the KL divergence between the LVLM's posterior distribution over retrieved pairs and the retriever's distribution, however we do so directly on downstream tasks with only lightweight fine-tuning in the data-efficient regime without pre-training, and we customize the loss and the training recipe for open-ended questions leading to empirical gains.}